 Not suitable for deep skin tones or light hair types.

 Process: The root of the hair is destroyed by delivering an electric current to the bulb.
 This can be done with electrically charged tweezers, or by insertion of a charged needled into the follicular region.

-An IUD (Intrauterine Device) is a small T-shape contraceptive device that is placed inside of the uterus and worn for 3-10 years with regular check-ups.
-Most IUD’s available on the market are constructed of a simple copper, or a polyethylene plastic with hormonal components built into the structure.
+An IUD (Intrauterine Device) is a small T-shape contraceptive device that is placed inside of the uterus.
+It is worn for 3-10 years with regular check-ups.
+Most IUD’s have hormonal components built into a simple copper structure.
+Others may be made of polyethylene plastic.

-One of the main concerns with this combination, is how the heat absorbed by the body tissues will react with the solid structures of the device.
-Although this sounds like a probable cause for internal burns, there are major contributing factors that make this reaction highly unlikely.
+There are concerns with this combination.
+Firstly, the reaction of the heat from the solid structures of the device absorbed by the body tissues.
+Although this sounds like a probable cause for internal burns, there are factors that make this reaction highly unlikely.

-If we observe the depth of the uterus beneath the skin in the average adult female, it would be within the centimetre scale (not including excess fat).
-The distance of measure includes layers of skin, fascia, muscle, fat, and the multiple layers of the uterine wall.
+The depth of the uterus beneath the skin in the average adult female, falls within the centimetre scale (not including excess fat).
+This measurement includes layers of skin, fascia, muscle, fat, and the multiple layers of the uterine wall.